-The public water systems on the County coast range in size from The Sea Ranch Water Company, a Community system with 1,684 connections; to the Blue Heron Restaurant, a Non-Community Transient system with one connection.
+The Sonoma County coast has about 16 water systems that fall under the regulatory authority of the State Water Resources Control Board (Water Resources Board) as a "public water system", ranging in size from The Sea Ranch Water Company, a Community system with 1,872 connections; to the Blue Heron Restaurant, a Non-Community Transient system with one connection.
 Table C-PF-1 provides general information about the public and private water systems on the coast.
-On occasion, operator inattention or lack of funding leads to public water system failure and a request for County takeover of the water system.
-County management of the water system can improve reliability, but funding may still be lacking.
-In relying on small water systems to support development, careful consideration should be given to long-term management issues.